singletonlabs/scrapy-item-pipelines/README.md

 Define an attribute called unique_key in the item.
 If the unique key is a single field unique_key can be defined as a string or if the unique key is a multi field key unique_key should be a tuple of strings.
-If no unique_key is defined filtering will be done `id` field.
+If no unique_key is defined filtering will be done using `id` field.
 If you want to skip duplicate filtering for an item define unique_key as None.

 The pipeline will include a stats called `duplicate_item_count` which is the number